alexdmiller/shape-mapper/README.md

 If you do not have a 3D model of the object you are trying to projection map, or you are not able to create a model in code, this library will probably not be useful to you.
 It is still very much possible to projection map your object, though!
 Check out the [Keystone](https://github.com/davidbouchard/keystone) library for Processing, or software such as MadMapper, Resolume or TouchDesigner for alternative projection mapping solutions.

-## Features
+## ✨  Features

-- Calibrate your projection by manually aligning at least 6 points; the mapping for the rest of the object will be automatically estimated.
+- 🧮 Calibrate your projection by manually aligning at least 6 points; the mapping for the rest of the object will be automatically estimated.
-- Supports mapping multiple shapes (i.e. if you have two or more separate objects).
+- 🗺 Supports mapping multiple shapes at once (i.e. if you have two or more separate objects).
-- Supports multiple mappings per shape (i.e. if you have two or more projectors).
+- 📽 Supports multiple mappings per shape (i.e. if you have two or more projectors).
-- Calibrations are saved to disk.
+- 💾 Calibrations are saved to disk.
-- Supports face masking, which allows you to avoid projecting twice onto the same face if using more than one projector.
+- 🎭 Supports face masking, which allows you to avoid projecting twice onto the same face if using more than one projector.

-## Non-features
+## 🤷‍♂️  Non-features

 Shape Mapper does not (yet) support:

 - Blending between projectors
 - Built in projection mapping effects (all effects must be drawn by the user with code)

-## Documentation
+## 📜  Documentation

 Go to the [documentation site](https://alexdmiller.github.io/shape-mapper/).

-## Credits & Acknowledgements
+## 🙏  Credits & Acknowledgements

 Shape Mapper is by [Alex Miller](https://alexmiller.cv/).